rustic-rs/conflate/README.md

 }
 ```

-`Merge` is implemented for `Option` and can be derived for structs:
+`Merge` can be derived for structs:

 <!-- should be kept in sync with examples/user.rs -->
 ```rust